cs2103aug2015-w10-3j/main/Developer Guide.md

 ```
 The code snippets above show how the list of all tasks is represented as an ArrayList of Task object in the `MainLogic`.
 When processing a command, `MainLogic` will add/delete/update these `Task` objects accordingly and rewrite the data to the files when necessary.

+The diagram (see Figure 3) below demonstrates how the major components of the software interact in a typical cycle of command execution.
+The raw user command “delete task1” in this example would first be fed from the UI to the Logic, and then to the CommandParser.
+Upon receiving the command’s details from the CommandParser, the Logic can either read or write the tasks’ content from the Storage however it sees fit and finally, return a feedback string to the UI to be displayed to the user.

 <br>
 ![add image](doc/images/del seqDiagram.png)
 > Figure 3: Object interactions for execution of 'delete' command in Todoer